Sync932/Derek_Portfolio/README.md

 # [Project 3: Price Quote Generator](https://github.com/Sync932/Derek_Portfolio/blob/main/VBA%20Quote%20Generator.txt)
-* This project utilizes a combination of VBA and insightsoftware Jet Reports to query data live from a company ERP system, and assemble a full item list of products, item information, and current pricing at the press of a button, formatting and arranging everything to be presentation ready.
+* This project utilizes a combination of VBA and insightsoftware Jet Reports to query data live from a company ERP system, and assemble a full item list of products, item information, and current pricing at the press of a button, formatting and arranging everything to be presentation ready for retail customers.

-# [Project 3] (URL)
-* Job 1 description

-# [Project 3] (URL)
-* Job 1 description